18F/unit-testing-node/_pages/components/middleware.md

 }
 ```

-We use the `slackClient` to get our team's Slack domain name, the channel
+You use the `slackClient` to get your team's Slack domain name, the channel
 name, and the list of all reactions to the message.
-We define a special
+You must define a special
 `reject` handler here to add some more information to the error message
 returned when `githubClient.getReactions` fails.
 The only `slackClient` method
-used here that  we haven't yet implemented is `getTeamDomain`.
+used here that you haven't yet implemented is `getTeamDomain`.
 This method is
-very straightforward; let's implement it now in `exercise/lib/slack-client.js`:
+very straightforward; implement it now in `exercise/lib/slack-client.js`:

 ```js
 SlackClient.prototype.getTeamDomain = function() {